robocomp/robocomp-robolab/components/detection/handKeypoint/README.md

 # HandKeypoint

-This component finds out coordinates of **Hand Keypoint** from the image feed. **getKeypoints** method takes image and bounding box of detected hand as input and returns a sequence of sequence consisting of 21 2D coordinates of the hand keypoints.
+This component finds out coordinates of **Hand Keypoints** from the image feed. **getKeypoints** method takes image and bounding box of detected hand as input and returns a sequence of sequence consisting of 21 2D coordinates of the hand keypoints.
 These 21 keypoints consist of four keypoints for each finger and one for the wrist.

 ## Resolving dependencies